quotepilgrim/nesw-cipher/README.md

 lorem ipsum dolor sit amet
 ```

-Start from East and use widdershins (couterclockwise) rotation, then decipher
+Start from East and use widdershins (counterclockwise) rotation, then decipher
 by starting from West using the same rotation used to encipher:

 (notice the effect of "J" being omitted from the alphabet)